-Alopecia, also commonly known as hair loss, can sometimes occur as a result of taking some medications.
-The effects typically become evident within several says or weeks of initiating or increasing the dose of a medication.
+Alopecia, also commonly known as hair loss, can sometimes occur as a result of taking certain medications.
+The effects typically become evident within several days or weeks of initiating or increasing the dose of a medication.

 The hair loss that occurs as a result of medication use can affect all hair growing on the body.
 The scalp is the most commonly affected area, although patients commonly report the loss of hair from their eyebrows and eyelashes, particularly for those who are being treated with chemotherapy.

 The effects typically begin several weeks after the initiation of the therapy that causes hair loss.
-Research on women who have chemotherapy to treat breast cancer has found that alopecia could begin as early as two weeks after the first treatment for some women.
+Research on women who have been treated with chemotherapy for breast cancer has found that alopecia could begin as early as two weeks after the first treatment for some women.
 On average, hair loss began 4-5 weeks after treatment initiation.

 Anticoagulant medications such as heparin and warfarin have rare side effects of causing hair loss.
-Additionally, antihypertensive medications such as beta-blocker drugs (e.g. atenolol, metoprolol) and ACE inhibitors (e.g. perindopril, lisinopril) may also occasionally lead to hair loss in some patients.
+Additionally, antihypertensive medications such as beta-blocker drugs (e.g., atenolol, metoprolol) and angiotensin converting enzyme (ACE) inhibitors (e.g., perindopril, lisinopril) may also occasionally lead to hair loss in some patients.

-There are also some anticonvulsant medications, such as valproic acid, carbamazepine and phenytoin, and antidepressant drugs such as lithium that may be linked alopecia.
+There are also some anticonvulsant medications, such as valproic acid, carbamazepine, and phenytoin, as well as certain antidepressant drugs, such as lithium, that may be linked alopecia.

 Other drugs that can sometimes cause hair loss include:

 - Antithyroid drugs

 - Tricyclic antidepressants (e.g., amitriptyline)

 It is important to realize that medication use is not the only possible cause of hair loss and some individuals may experience symptoms for a different reason.
 Other possible causes include a recent illness or surgery, poor diet, or patterned androgenetic hair loss.